soomro30/zoppo/README.md

 1. in _config.yml, make sure the baseurl is correct
 2. run rake b
 3. Move all files in pulic to the server
+4. or download dploy.yaml from Fully Studios private drive folder, add in the root, and run `dploy stage` or `dploy live`

 ### Markdown